-Doha Guides Team regularly reviews this article to ensure that the content is up to date and accurate.
-The last editorial review and update were on 21 September 2022.
+Doha Guides Team regularly reviews this article to ensure the content is up-to-date and accurate.
+The last editorial review and update were on 19 January 2023.

 Qatar has a special Visa On Arrival scheme for residents of GCC countries (Bahrain, Kuwait, Oman, Saudi Arabia, or UAE) if they meet the eligibility criteria.

-As per this facility, also known as GCC Residents Entry Permit, more than 200 categories of professionals who hold valid residency permits in any GCC country can get visas on arrival in Qatar.
+As per this facility, also known as the GCC Residents Entry Permit, around 200 categories of professionals who hold valid residency permits in any GCC country can get visas on arrival in Qatar.

 This article explains the eligibility conditions, list of professions eligible, visa fees, duration of stay, etc., about Qatar Visa On Arrival for GCC Residents.